COMP1100-PAL/comp1100-pal.github.io/_posts/2018-03-19-lambdarev.md

 Beta-equivalence basically refers to 2 different lambda expressions that reduce to the same normal form.

-Formally,  if a $\int_0^3 2x \,dx$ b and both are normal forms, then they are equal

 ## Y-Combinator

-as not all lambdas have a sequence of reductions that will lead to one AND some sequences won’t even lead to a Normal form
+Not all lambda expresions have a normal form as not all lambdas have a sequence of reductions that will lead to one AND some sequences won’t even lead to a Normal form